adibfarrasy/notes/past me's questions/agriaku.md

 ### notification/NotificationServiceImpl
 REGISTER/DEACTIVATE TOKEN
     - how is the registration/ deactivation token related to notification?
+IT'S A MISNOMER.
+THE API IS USED TO REGISTER/ DEACTIVATE TOKEN FOR USER DEVICE TO RECEIVE NOTIFICATIONS.

 ## Ports Module
 ALL OBJECT DEFINITIONS ARE LOCATED IN PORTS.
 FUNCTION INPUT-OUTPUT DEFINITIONS ARE PLACED IN INTERFACES, WHILE DATA OBJECT ARE STORED IN DATA CLASS.

 ### accessor/authentication/ApplicationAccessor
 INTERFACE WITH ONLY @Throws(Exception::class) AND FUNCTION DEFINITIONS FOR APPLICATION ACCESSOR ADAPTER
     - what is :: in Exception::class used for?
+A REFLECTION.
+IT GETS ACCESS TO THE CLASS, CONSTRUCTORS AND METHODS.
+TO TURN IT INTO A JAVA REFLECTION, SIMPLY ADD .java i.e. Exception::class.java
     - what is @Throws? what do they do?
+DECLARES WHAT EXCEPTION SHOULD BE THROWN WHEN COMPILED TO A JVM METHOD.
+KOTLIN:
+@Throws(IOException::class)
+fun readFile(name: String): String {...}

+IS TRANSLATED TO JAVA:
+String readFile(String name) throws IOException {...}

 ### accessor/authentication/EmailVerificationAccessor
 INTERFACE WITH ONLY @Throws(Exception::class) AND FUNCTION DEFINITIONS FOR EMAIL VERIFICATION ACCESSOR ADAPTER